finos/symphony-bdk-python/docsrc/markdown/migration.md

 ## Event listeners

-### Using the BDK 1.x
+### Using the SDK 1.x
-In the Python BDK 1.x, we have three main types of listeners:
+In the Python SDK 1.x, we have three main types of listeners:
 - for IM (1 to 1 conversation)
 - for MIM (room)
 - for Symphony elements